jmsaltzman/pi_setup/README.rst

 And installed on an SD card with Etcher: https://etcher.io/

+Add an empty file "ssh" to allow ssh access right away: no monitor or keyboard needed ever.

 **Steps:**

-* Follow https://github.com/jmsaltzman/pi_setup/raspi-config.txt (more or less) to change the settings in the GUI program *[Raspberry] > Preferences > Raspberry Pi Configuration* or in a shell with:
+* Follow https://github.com/jmsaltzman/pi_setup/raspi-config.txt (more or less) to change the settings in a shell with:

 .. code-block:: bash

   sudo raspi-config

-* Setup wifi or a wired connection with the desktop taskbar *Wireless & Wired Network Settings* program, upper right.
+* If in the desktop, setup wifi or a wired connection with the desktop taskbar *Wireless & Wired Network Settings* program, upper right.

     * Choose the interface (eth0 or wlan0) from the pull-down, and enter the IP address you want to use.
 This makes headless operation easy.

     * If connecting with wifi, choose the SSID and enter the password.
 You may want to check that the IP address is set correctly by running "ifconfig" in a shell.

 * Download this repo and run commands (NOTE: update.sh will take a while):